Audrey shares her tips on keeping suede looking like new. Real or imitation, suede adds an accent to the wardrobe.

 - Bicast leather

-Whether you choose real suede/leather or an alternative fabric giving your suede a little TLC will bring you years of wear.
+Whether you choose genuine suede/leather or an alternative fabric giving your suede, a little TLC will bring you years of wear.

 © 2010 Audrey Hunt

 Audrey Hunt (author) from Pahrump NV on June 16, 2018:

 I'm with you.
 I only wear suede alternatives.
 The jacket I display at the beginning of this hub is a suede substitute as I throw it in the washer and dryer and it comes out like new.
 I like that it's nice and light as opposed to suede which is heavy.
 Thanks, my friend and enjoy your weekend.

 Peggy Woods from Houston, Texas on June 15, 2018:

 After reading this I think that I would only want the suede alternatives and not the real thing because of them being much easier to keep clean.
 I have had suede shoes in the past but none currently.
 Thanks for these tips on how to clean and care for suede should I ever be tempted to purchase some.

 Audrey Hunt (author) from Pahrump NV on November 21, 2014:

 Thanks Rebecca.
 You really are a leather lover. :)

 Great to see you and appreciate your taking the time to read and comment on my hub.
 It was starving for some attention.